apache/incubator-weex-site/source/references/components/refresh.md

 ### <span class="weex-version">v0.6.1+</span>

-The `<refresh>` Component for some special containers to provide a pulldown-refresh function, its usage and attributes are similar to the `<loading>` Component.
+The `<refresh>` Component provide a pulldown-refresh function for some special containers, its usage and attributes are similar to the `<loading>` Component.
 > **Note：** To be rendered properly, the `<refresh>` Component must appear inside the special Component such as `<scroller>`、`<list>`、`<hlist>`、`<vlist>`、`<waterfall>`.

  - Simple example :